lucasdietrich/AVRTOS/readme.md

 - Handle configuration
 - Add tools to help to minimize stack usage
 - config option to forbid thread termination by jumping to function in _k_thread_entry
+- make it possible to switch thread from an interrupt handler (--> need to save more registers and to place the return address)

 What enhancements are planned :
 - Optimize thread switch function by pushing only call-clobbered registers (https://github.com/greiman/NilRTOS-Arduino/blob/master/libraries/NilRTOS/nilcore.c#L67).
 Handle switch from interrupt handler (could this help https://github.com/greiman/NilRTOS-Arduino/blob/master/libraries/NilRTOS/nilcore.h#L193 ?).